 Why did this happen?
 In the same survey, 82% of workers said it is essential that the company sees them as people instead of their employees.
 This request is reasonable because we always want our employees to adapt as we grow.

 You can do this by explaining to them why you are moving to HubSpot.
-Also, reassure them they will receive the necessary training and support.
-You can detail how it will help their jobs and make things easier.
+Encourage them to explain what works well for them now and what doesn't.
+Show how the change to HubSpot will help them in their jobs and make things easier.

 7) Further consolidating your tech stack